Word Affect Intensities: NRC Affect Intensity Lexicon

 Words can be associated with different degrees of an emotion.
-For example, most people will agree that the word condemn is associated with a greater degree of anger (or more anger) than the word irritate.
+For example, most people will agree that the word {\it condemn} is associated with a greater degree of anger (or more anger) than the word {\it irritate}.
 The goal of this task is to determine the degrees of anger associated with words.
-Since it is hard to give a numerical score indicating the degree of anger, we will give you four different words and ask you to indicate to us:\\[-15pt] \begin{itemize} \item which of the four words is associated with the MOST anger\\[-20pt] \item which of the four words is associated with the LEAST anger\\[-15pt] \end{itemize} A rule of thumb that may be helpful is that a word associated with more anger tends to occur in many angry sentences, whereas a word associated with less anger tends to occur in fewer angry sentences.\\[-10pt]
+Since it is hard to give a numerical score indicating the degree of anger, we will give you four different words and ask you to indicate to us:\\[-12pt] \begin{itemize} \item the word that is associated with the MOST anger\\[-15pt] \item the word that is associated with the LEAST anger\\[-12pt] \end{itemize} A rule of thumb that may be helpful is that a word associated with more anger tends to occur in many angry sentences, whereas a word associated with less anger tends to occur in fewer angry sentences.\\ [-4pt]

-Content Warning: Since this task is about words associated with anger, some of the words you may encounter may be offensive.

-{\bf Important Notes}\\[-20pt] \begin{itemize} \item Choose the answer that you think most native speakers of English will choose. \\[-20pt] \item If the answer could be either one of two or more words (i.e., they are associated with equal degrees of anger), then select any one of them as the answer. \\[-20pt] \item Some words such as, furious and irritated, are not only associated with anger, they also explicitly express anger.
+{\bf Important Notes}\\[-13pt] \begin{itemize} \item Some words, such as {\it furious} and {\it irritated}, are not only associated with anger, they also explicitly express anger.
 Others do not express anger, but they are associated with the emotion; for example, argument and corruption are associated with anger.
-To be selected as `associated with MOST anger' or `associated with LEAST anger', a word does not have to explicitly express anger.\\[-20pt] \item Some words have more than one meaning, and the different meanings may be associated with different degrees of anger.
-If one of the meanings of the word is strongly associated with anger, then base your response on that meaning of the word.
-For example, if one of the words in the list is mad, then base your response on the angry sense of mad, as opposed to the mentally unstable sense of mad. \\[-20pt] \item Even when considering a particular sense or meaning of word, the word may convey differing degrees of anger in differing contexts.
-Base your response on the average anger associated with the word in that sense.\\[-20pt] \item Most importantly, try not to over-think the answer.
-Let your instinct guide you. \end{itemize}
+To be selected as `associated with MOST anger' or `associated with LEAST anger', a word does not have to explicitly express anger.\\[-13pt] \item Some words have more than one meaning, and the different meanings may be associated with different degrees of anger.
+If one of the meanings of the word is strongly associated with anger, then base your response on that meaning of the word.\\ \end{itemize}

-{\bf EXAMPLE}\\[-8pt]
+{\bf EXAMPLE}\\[-9pt]

 Q1.
-Identify the term associated with the MOST anger.\\[-20pt] \begin{itemize} \item tree\\[-24pt] \item grrr\\[-24pt] \item boiling\\[-24pt] \item vexed\\[-24pt] \end{itemize} Ans: boiling\\[-8pt]
+Identify the term associated with the MOST anger.\\[-18pt] \begin{itemize} \item tree\\[-20pt] \item grrr\\[-20pt] \item boiling\\[-20pt] \item vexed\\[-18pt] \end{itemize} Ans: boiling\\[-7pt]